jfgodoy/battlesnake-tester/README.md

 - export test as curl
 - edit a turn or create a board from scratch
 - export/import database

-## TODO List

-- [ ] get played games for your snake in https://play.battlesnake.com/, to easily import them
+- get played games for your snake in https://play.battlesnake.com/, to easily import them

 ## Acknowledgement